 3. Third step is to create the necessary file groups

 Moreover, a partition scheme uses a partition function and a partition scheme uses file groups.
 In order to create the partition scheme, create first the file groups to be used.

 Above all, make sure to adjust the code before running it.
 Use the code below to create four additional file groups to the existing ExpertOnlyNet database.
 After that, the next example of code creates the file groups in the file system.
-In addition, check out the Official documentation on partitions is available here.
+In addition, check out the official documentation on partitioned tables and indexes.

 USE ExpertOnlyNet; GO ALTER DATABASE ExpertOnlyNet ADD FILEGROUP Sales1filegroup; GO ALTER DATABASE ExpertOnlyNet ADD FILEGROUP Sales2filegroup; GO ALTER DATABASE ExpertOnlyNet ADD FILEGROUP Sales3filegroup; GO ALTER DATABASE ExpertOnlyNet ADD FILEGROUP Sales4filegroup; GO